lukes303/Canvas-Redesign-HCI/README.md

 ### New Assignment and Files Page
 The assignment and files pages have been updated to match the new visual style of our re-design.

-### Notifications in Card View and new Add Course button
-For consistency with card view, there is a place for notifications in the top right of the dashboard.
-The add course button was change and placed in the top right as well.
-We did not change the functionality of these features just the visual placement, so they are not fully functional.